How to Study in Paris for International Students

 The key to being admitted to your chosen school will depend on your punctuality and the quality of your application.
 So make sure to complete the requirements beforehand and follow the steps in applying.
 After this, you’ll wait for a week or a month for the results.

-4. Visa Application for International Students in Location
+4. Visa Application for International Students in Paris

 If you’re going to study in Paris, you will need to apply for a student visa in France